GUOkekkk/VI-SLAM_PX4Vision/README.md

 # Abstract
-The aim of this project is to perform visual simultaneous localization and mapping with an UAV (Unmanned Aerial Vehicle).
+The aim of this project is to perform visual inertial simultaneous localization and mapping with an UAV (Unmanned Aerial Vehicle).
 The drone used for this project is a PX4 Vision equipped with a Structure Core sensor.
 ROS2 is used, along several packages available: (1) the Cartographer package for mapping